joshbegley/nyt-latest/previous.md

 `By Anna Betts and JoAnna Daemmrich`\
 https://nytimes.com/live/2024/04/05/us/biden-baltimore-bridge/heres-what-the-bridge-meant-to-baltimore

-**Vows of revenge mark a funeral for Iranian commanders killed in an Israeli airstrike in Damascus.**\
+**Iran Vows Revenge at Funeral for Commanders Killed in Israeli Airstrike**\
-`On Monday, Israel conducted an airstrike on a building that is part of the Iranian embassy complex in Damascus, Syria, killing three generals and four other officers of the Quds Force.`\
+`On Monday, Israel conducted an airstrike on a building that is part of the Iranian embassy complex in Damascus, Syria, killing three generals and four other officers.`\
 https://nytimes.com/2024/04/05/world/middleeast/iran-airstrike-syria-funeral.html

 **How Much Damage Might a Big Earthquake Do to N.Y.C.
 Buildings?**\